dworschak/Witcher/MODDING.md

 ### Wilderness

-Counties and baronies cannot stay without an owner, so a fake character represents the wilderness.
+Counties and baronies cannot stay without an owner, so a fake character (with ID 1) represents the wilderness.

 All interactions (CBs, decisions, plots, ...) from and toward the wilderness must be blocked by checking `NOT = { culture = wilderness }`